 The Bachelor of Physiotherapy focuses on the relationship between the therapist and the client.
-This course will provide you with a thorough understanding of the technical aspects of physiotherapy, as well as the capacity to work successfully with colleagues and patients.
+This program will provide you with a thorough understanding of the technical aspects of physiotherapy, as well as the capacity to work successfully with colleagues and patients.

 Advance human health